ilbesculpi/BCNetworking/README.md

 # BCNetworking

-This library aims to provide a simple, yet useful library for managing HTTP resquest and response.
+BCNetworking aims to provide a simple, yet useful library for managing your everyday HTTP resquests and responses.

 ## Installation